 It’s crappy to have a serious illness.
 Not only can an illness make you feel horrible, side effects of your treatments can debilitate you.
 In order to get better and/or reduce side effects, many patients try complementary and alternative medicine (CAM) treatments.
-Is this a good idea?
-Are these treatments safe and effective?
-This post provides information on the pros and cons of hypnosis.
+This post focuses on the pros and cons of hypnosis.

 For an overview of important general information on CAM treatments, please read the first post in the series.
 Additionally, you might find the following posts, with pros and cons of other common CAM treatments, helpful:

 Before starting any CAM treatment, realize that CAM treatments involve some degree of risk.
 And, as you can imagine, some CAM treatments are more effective and safer than others.
 And not all CAM practitioners have the same level of training and expertise.
 So stay safe.
 Do some research, talk to your doctor, and be realistic about potential outcomes.
 And don’t ignore traditional therapies while pursuing CAM therapies.

 Can hypnosis help medical conditions?

 You’ve probably seen hypnosis make people do terrible things in a movie.
 Or, perhaps you’ve been to events where hypnotists make people do silly things in response to a trigger word (barking like a dog, anyone?).

 But, did you realize that hypnosis can help several medical conditions?
 In healthcare, hypnotherapy can help patients experience changes in sensations, perceptions, thoughts and/or behaviors.

 Hypnotherapy is usually used in conjunction with traditional therapy and treatment.
 And unlike in the movies or at parties, a trained, licensed healthcare professional performs the treatment.
 Hypnotherapists instruct patients to think about pleasant experiences and/or use verbal cues to help patients reach a “trance-like” state of deep relaxation and increased focus.